 << begin of change 3 >>

+5.4 CA configurations

+Low NR band inter-band CA configurations in which the UE is allowed to indicate support of the configuration via switching [supportedLowBandSwitching-r19] are indicated with the corresponding note in the configuration tables in sub-clause 5.5A.3.1 of TS38.101-1.

-The following notes to be added in Table 5.5A.3.1-1d of TS38.101-1 next to the band combinations that support low NR band aggregation via switching: The following notes to be added in Table 5.5A.3.1-1f of TS38.101-1 next to the band combinations that support low NR band aggregation via switching:
+The following notes to be added in Table 5.5A.3.1-1d of TS38.101-1 next to the band combinations that support low NR band aggregation via switching: “The UEs is allowed to indicate support of low NR band carrier aggregation via switching [supportedLowBandSwitching-r19] for this NR CA configuration”.

+The following notes to be added in Table 5.5A.3.1-1f of TS38.101-1 next to the band combinations that support low NR band aggregation via switching: “Applicable only for UEs which indicate support of low NR band carrier aggregation via switching [supportedLowBandSwitching-r19] for this NR CA configuration”.

 << end of change 3 >>